3 Reasons why CSR needs to relook into its Education Strategy

 So, the key question to ask is whether we are helping our current generation to have skills, which will help them to adapt to such a fast changing world.

-UN has prepared a 21st century learning framework which it believes are a set of core competencies which every child must have to be able to do any kinds of jobs that the future may offer.
+UN has prepared a 21st century learning framework which it believes are a set of core competencies.
+These are the ones which every child must have.
+Clearly to be able to do any kinds of jobs that the future may offer.

 Some of these skills are: Collaboration, Creativity, Critical thinking, Problem Solving, Use of ICT (digital literacy), Communication, Flexibility and Global & Cultural awareness.
-The real purpose of education for our underserved students is to give them the skills and the knowledge, which will help them to successfully move out of their existing socio-economic situation.
+The real purpose of education for our underserved students is to give them the skills and the knowledge.
+Those will help them to successfully move out of their existing socio-economic situation.

 As a part of CSR team in your organization, you have the opportunity to prepare our current generation to be responsible citizens of tomorrow who would also contribute to our economy.
 This is not to say that building infrastructure in a government school is not important.
 If you feel a strong need, please go ahead and invest.
 But, at the same time also look at how you can make a contribution in building these key skills in your students.
 Because, that is one long-term investment, which you will be making in every child you reach out to.